 Do you bring along anything extra when traveling to higher altitudes?
 What are your best tips?

-Affiliate links to the Wild Tales of…Store are included in this post to give you an idea of a couple of the tools we use when traveling.
+Affiliate links to Amazon are included in this post to give you an idea of a couple of the tools we use when traveling.

 Come join the conversation!
 We’d love to have you join us on all of our adventures by “liking” our facebook page and following us on twitter!
 You can also keep up to date with each and every post by subscribing to the blog via email.